Image

 Dental care for pets

-Following these guidelines is a great way to help your pet prevent the need for dental surgery!
+Following these guidelines is a great way to help your dog prevent the need for dental surgery!

-- Brush your dogs teeth at least every couple of days with a dog tooth brush and dog safe toothpaste.
+• Brush your dog’s teeth at least daily with a dog toothbrush and dog safe toothpaste.

-- A good diet! – Just like in humans, this is important in dental care for pets.
+• A good diet! – Just like in humans, this is important in dental care for pets.
+There are specialist dental diets for pets with recurrent disease problems.

-- Dog chews – Firstly, be aware that many dog dental chews are high in calories, so adjust your dogs dinner intake if giving a dental chew!
-We sell low calorie chews in our practices and they are great to help keep plaque down.
+• Dog chews – Be aware that many dog dental chews are high in calories, so adjust your dogs food intake if giving a dental chew!

-- Avoid hard bones / chews – These can easily chip a tooth, or wear down your dogs teeth.
+• Never give hard bones / chews – These can easily chip a tooth, or wear down your dog’s teeth.

 To summarise: